ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-gripper.rst

 Electro Permanent Magnet gripper capable of 7kg of force meaning it can hold about 1kg of cargo.
-The gripping and releasing of the cargo if accomplished by delivering a short pulse to an electromagnet which reverses it's field.
+The gripping and releasing of the cargo if accomplished by delivering a short pulse to an electromagnet which reverses its field.
 Objects that it grips onto should be metal or have the included `thin steel target square <http://nicadrone.com/index.php?id_product=15&controller=product>`__ attached to them.